mcneel/rhino.inside-revit/docs/readme.md

 ## Adding a New Wiki Version

-To add a new version to the Wiki, browse under the site contents for your langauge and create a new version directory following the X.X format.
-For example to add version `1.5` to the wiki for English langauge we need to create `pages/_en/1.5/` directory.
+To add a new version to the Wiki, browse under the site contents for your language and create a new version directory following the X.X format.
+For example to add version `1.5` to the wiki for English language we need to create `pages/_en/1.5/` directory.

 Instead of adding `version: 1.5` to the metadata for every single page, we will edit the site config file to add this metadata to the new pages automatically based on their location in directory structure.